Marco210210/Marco210210/README.md

 📍 Based in Nocera Inferiore, Italy
 💡 Passionate about home automation, data science and applied AI
-🧠 Strong problem-solving mindset with hands-on experience in team-based projects ⚙️ Driven by perseverance, pragmatism and passion
+🧠 Strong problem-solving mindset, with hands-on experience in team-based projects ⚙️ Driven by perseverance, pragmatism and passion
 🧭 Motto: _Stay hungry.
 Stay foolish_